Jsummerstime/CS485/README.md

 # CS485
 Applied Neural Networks

-This repository contains all of code I have created for problem sets in CS485.
+This repository contains all of the code I have created for problem sets in CS485.

 Upon successfully completing the course, Cadets will be able to: